h365chen/socassess/docs/src/practice_collection/dcc/inside_build.md

 - runtime evaluation

-In order to conduct runtime evaluation, C code put inside the folder `wrapper_c/` are needed.
+In order to conduct runtime evaluation, C code put inside the folder `wrapper_c/`/`embedded_src` is needed.
 Student's code is instrumented by these C code so that runtime context can be captured; otherwise, student's program might simply produce a `segment fault` message providing no useful information.